 In 2016, JVC Northwest launched a world-wide book club as part of the 60th Anniversary celebrations, thanks to great feedback from the 2015 Former JV Survey.
 We are offering both in-person meetings across the country and a self reflection guide format throughout the year, each round focusing on a different value of JVC Northwest.

-Registration for our Spirituality round is now open.
+Registration for our Social Justice round is now open.
 Click here to register for a group in your area, start a new club, or to receive the self-guided reflection guide!

 Click the values below to learn more about each of the values and book selected or visit our Goodreads profile to see all of the books nominated for our Ruined Readers gatherings!Social Justice (June- August 2018)

 Our first selection of the 2018-19 cycle is Trevor Noah’s Born a Crime: Stories from a South African Childhood.
 Trevor Noah’s unlikely path from apartheid South Africa to the desk of The Daily Show began with a criminal act: his birth.
 Trevor was born to a white Swiss father and a black Xhosa mother at a time when such a union was punishable by five years in prison.
 Living proof of his parents’ indiscretion, Trevor was kept mostly indoors for the earliest years of his life, bound by the extreme and often absurd measures his mother took to hide him from a government that could, at any moment, steal him away.
 Finally liberated by the end of South Africa’s tyrannical white rule, Trevor and his mother set forth on a grand adventure, living openly and freely and embracing the opportunities won by a centuries-long struggle.